-The Sixth Form programme at Culford offers you combinations of A Level subjects to study which will prepare you for just about any degree course.
-You will have a considerable amount of freedom to decide which subjects you would like to study from the broad range on offer.
+Pupils are given a considerable amount of freedom and support to choose which subjects they would like to study from the broad range on offer.
 Overseas students will often sit A Level examinations in their first language.

 At Culford, students truly discover how to learn independently.
 Using study skills seminars and workshops you will be helped to manage your work effectively, participate in lively discussion, work within teams and reflect on successes and failures.
 You will learn skills that will help you not just at school, but also when you reach university and the work place.